-(b) Variable rate.
+^(b) Variable rate.

-(c) Evergy's current maturities total as of December 31, 2020 and 2019, includes \$4.4 million and \$4.3 million, respectively, of fair value adjustments recorded in connection with purchase accounting for the merger transaction.
+(c) Evergy's current maturities total as of December 31, 2021 and 2020, includes \$1.8 million and \$4.4 million, respectively, of fair value adjustments recorded in connection with purchase accounting for the Great Plains Energy and Evergy Kansas Central merger.

-(d) At December 31, 2020 and 2019, does not include \$50.0 million and \$21.9 million of secured Series 2005 Environmental Improvement Revenue Refunding (EIRR) bonds because the bonds were repurchased in September 2015 and are held by Evergy Metro.
+(d) At December 31, 2021 and 2020, does not include \$50.0 million and \$21.9 million of secured Series 2005 Environmental Improvement Revenue Refunding (EIRR) bonds because the bonds were repurchased in September 2015 and are held by Evergy Metro.

-(e) Represents the fair value adjustments recorded at Evergy consolidated related to the long-term debt of Great Plains Energy, Evergy Metro and Evergy Missouri West in connection with purchase accounting for the merger transaction.
+(e) Represents the fair value adjustments recorded at Evergy consolidated related to the long-term debt of Great Plains Energy, Evergy Metro and Evergy Missouri West in connection with purchase accounting for the Great Plains Energy and Evergy Kansas Central merger.
 This amount is not part of future principal payments and will amortize over the remaining life of the associated debt instruments.

-(f) Originally issued by Great Plains Energy but assumed by Evergy, Inc. as part of the merger transaction.

-(g) Effectively secured pursuant to the General Mortgage Indenture and Deed of Trust dated as of December 1, 1986, as supplemented (Evergy Metro Mortgage Indenture) through the issuance of collateral mortgage bonds to the trustee in 2019.
+- (f) Originally issued by Great Plains Energy but assumed by Evergy, Inc. as part of the Great Plains Energy and Evergy Kansas Central merger. - (g) Effectively secured pursuant to the General Mortgage Indenture and Deed of Trust dated as of December 1, 1986, as supplemented (Evergy Metro Mortgage Indenture) through the issuance of collateral mortgage bonds to the trustee in 2019.